Sophie Jackson is a dog lover and trainer living in the UK. She competes in agility and obedience with her four dogs.

 Rear dewclaws that stick out from the foot and are not articulated by bone can be at risk of catching and being injured.
 If these are not removed when the dog is a puppy (always by a veterinarian) then it may be an option to have them removed when another surgical procedure is being carried out, such as when the dog is spayed or neutered.
 Consideration should be made to the necessity of this removal, as this will require a general anaesthetic which can carry risks of its own.

-Usually, these types of rear dewclaw are so solid and neat to the foot they cause no problem for the dog's well being and once again consideration must be taken as to whether putting a dog through an operation to remove claws that cause no issue is really necessary.
+Usually, these types of rear dewclaw are so solid and near to the foot that they cause no problem for the dog's well-being, and once again consideration must be taken as to whether putting a dog through an operation to remove claws that cause no issue is really necessary.

 Many vets now prefer to leave dewclaws (rear and front) alone and only advise removing them if they are severely injured.

 When debating your dog's rear dewclaws and whether they should be removed, consider that some breeds are expected to have single or double rear dewclaws and they do not suffer problems because of them.

 While any dog can be born with rear dewclaws, in most breeds this is unusual and considered a genetic throwback.
 Only in a handful of breeds is that extra fifth toe perceived as a valued trait; a feature the dog should have to conform with the breed standard.
 Some breeds are even expected to have double-dewclaws on their rear feet, effectively six toes.
 In these breeds, the removal of the dewclaws is undesirable.

 - Pyrenean Mountain Dog (Great Pyrenees): single or double-dewclaws

 - Cao Fila de Sao Miguel: single rear dewclaws

 - St. Bernard: only accepted as breed standard in some countries

 - Estrela Mountain Dog: single or double